Organisation and tasks

 - Kaisa Forsström, Head of Department, Insurance Supervision

-- Samu Kurri, Head of Department, Financial Analysis and Operational Risks
+- Samu Kurri, Head of Department, Digitalisation and analysis

 - Sonja Lohse, Chief Advisor, Director General’s Staff